An Official Pre-Summit Event for IndiaAI Impact Summit

 As a hub of AI innovation, the US—home to leaders like NVIDIA and Google DeepMind, who are key summit participants—provides an ideal venue for strengthening US-India collaboration.
 The forum will integrate multiple Chakra themes, with emphasis on affordable and accessible AI Compute, market access for companies in both countries, talent maximisation and key AI governance principles.
 Outcomes will contribute directly to the main summit, fostering bilateral ties and turning shared visions into global progress.

-Panel 1: How Governments Can Scale AI Adoption Through Skills, Deployment, and Trust
+Panel 1: Scaling AI Adoption Through Skills, Deployment, and Trust

-This session will examine how countries are using AI to generate measurable economic and social impact, and the factors enabling or limiting its adoption in practice.
-Drawing on experiences from the United States, India, and other regions, the discussion will explore AI deployment across sectors including public services, healthcare, agriculture, finance, and small and medium-sized enterprises, with a focus on productivity, service delivery, and inclusive growth.
-It will highlight the role of skills and talent, how AI systems are adapted to local contexts and development priorities, and the shared lessons that can inform more coordinated approaches to AI adoption globally.
+This session will focus on how countries are adopting AI to drive tangible economic and social impact, and what is enabling or constraining that adoption in practice.
+Drawing on insights from the United States, India, and across the world, the discussion will examine how AI is being deployed across sectors such as public services, healthcare, agriculture, finance, and small and medium-sized enterprises, and how these deployments translate into productivity gains, improved service delivery, and inclusive growth.
+The session will explore the practical conditions that shape successful adoption, particularly access to talent and skills.
+It will also highlight how different countries are adapting AI systems to local needs, constraints, and development priorities, and what lessons travel across regions.
+The goal is to surface concrete examples and shared challenges that can inform a more coordinated approach to supporting AI adoption across diverse national contexts.

 Panel 2: Compute Equity and Interoperable Safeguards: Bridging the Global Divide

-This session reframes the “Compute Corridor” as a model for global compute equity rather than a purely bilateral initiative.
-It will explore how U.S.–India collaboration on compute access, resilient data infrastructure, and secure supply chains can offer a scalable template for the Global Majority.
-The discussion will also examine the development of interoperable safety and security standards to support a shared, multilateral framework for responsible frontier AI, highlighting the need to balance expanded compute access with robust safety guardrails.
+This session contextualizes the “Compute Corridor” not just as a bilateral asset, but as a model for Global Compute Equity.
+Panelists will discuss how U.S.-India collaboration on heterogeneous compute access, resilient data centers, and secure supply chains can create a template for the Global Majority.
+Simultaneously, it explores the creation of interoperable safety and security standards serving as a basis for a common, multilateral framework for responsible frontier AI.
+The session will underscore the dual needs to innovate (compute) and guardrails (safety), balancing infrastructure access with safety benchmarks.

 The Dialogue